 I care a lot about the hairstyle, makeup, wardrobe, poses, expression, composition and lighting.

-My work leans towards lifestyle and causal for non professional models, which gives a more natural feel; most importantly, almost every inexperienced model will feel comfortable.
+My work leans towards lifestyle and causal for non professional models, which gives a more natural feel; most importantly, almost every inexperienced model (most of my clients don't have any/much experience) will feel comfortable.
 My vision is about tasteful work and thus even my glamour or boudoir shoots will turn out to be stylish and not sleazy.
 My models trust my professionalism and thus, eliminating the usual awkwardness between photographers and models who have not met before.
 I'm looking into more varieties of shoots, especially art and conceptual shoots.

 I usually go for the softest light possible to make the model look more beautiful.
 As brightness is one of the main aspects that will draw human's eyes to the portion of a photograph, I always try to keep my subjects' faces properly lighted, unless I want to create a specific kind of feel (eg. moody).
 These are very challenging.

 In most of my work, I tend to focus on my models by filling up the frame with more of them instead of placing them tiny inside the photographs because they are the most important subjects.
 A portraiture photograph is pointless if the friends and family of the model cannot identify the model due to him or her appearing too tiny inside.
 Capturing good expression is so much more important than drawing the viewers' eyes to the scenery.